Thiruda Thiruda: Release and reception

 Thiruda Thiruda was released on 13 November 1993.
 Malini Mannath wrote for The Indian Express on 19 November, "Thiruda Thiruda is a technique conscious film that may seem sparkling and wondrous to the technique crazy cine-goer though it never really takes off after the interval".
 The film won the National Film Award for Best Special Effects and National Film Award for Best Choreography for Sundaram.

 Soundtrack

-The soundtrack features 8 songs composed by A. R. Rahman, with lyrics by Vaali &Vairamuthu.
+The soundtrack features 9 songs (6 Songs included on the Soundtrack) composed by A. R. Rahman, with lyrics by Vairamuthu.
 The film's songs are notable for two reasons—the introduction of relatively unknown vocalists into mainstream Tamil playback singing and the extensive use of experimental sounds in South Indian cinema.
 While vocalist Annupamaa in the technopop song "Chandralekha" and the Filipina singer Caroline in "Thee Thee" sang their first mainstream songs, the late singer Shahul Hameed was roped in to sing the A cappella number Raasathi.
 The song "Veerapandi Kottayile" became a big hit across South India.
 The tune of "Thee Thee" was originally composed by Rahman for an advertisement that never aired.

-The lyrics for the Tamil version were penned by Vaali & Vairamuthu, while Rajashri and P. K. Mishra penned lyrics for the Telugu and Hindi versions.
+The lyrics for the Tamil version were penned by Vairamuthu, while Rajashri and P. K. Mishra penned lyrics for the Telugu and Hindi versions.